andreox/RTAI_car_control_system/README.md

 # RTAI_car_control_system
- Control system that handles an autovehicle
+ Control system that manages an autovehicle